Factor X 2 9x 8

 Completing the square is a powerful technique used to solve quadratic equations and can also be applied to factoring.
 It involves manipulating the expression to create a perfect square trinomial, which can then be easily factored.
 While less direct for this specific example, understanding this method is vital for more advanced quadratic manipulations.

 The process for completing the square involves several steps that are beyond the scope of a simple factoring problem like x² + 9x + 8.
-However, it's worth noting that this method is valuable when dealing with quadratics that are not easily factorable using the previous methods.
+On the flip side, it's worth noting that this method is valuable when dealing with quadratics that are not easily factorable using the previous methods.

 Understanding the Significance of Factoring